DimiMikadze/react-native-game/readme.md

 ## IOS

 ````
-Open guessfamouspeople.xcodeproj in XCode
+Open react-native-game.xcodeproj in XCode
 ````

 ## Android

 ````
-navigate to guessfamouspeople/mobile
+navigate to react-native-game/mobile
 react-native run-android

 When debugging on android use 10.0.3.2 instead of localhost in utils/api.js